-If there were ever a food tour that sounded like heaven, it would be the new Bologna gelato tour.
-This tour includes a guided walk under the city’s historic porticoes and takes you to three artisanal gelato shops for an epic afternoon of gelato tasting.
-You’ll get to taste multiple flavors, learn about the history of gelato, and even eat three full cones.
-Yes, I said three cones!
-Arrive hungry, for sure.
-Each gelataria is hand-selected for a truly hand crafted gelato experience.
+If there were ever a food tour that sounded like heaven, it would gelato tour through Bologna.
+The food in Bologna is legendary, and the gelato is the best in the world!
+We’ve put together a guide and map for you below so you can take a walk under the city’s historic porticoes to three artisanal gelato shops for an epic afternoon of gelato tasting.
+You’ll get to taste multiple flavors and learn about the history of gelato too.

-Why Bologna?
-The city’s nickname is “la grassa,” meaning “fat,” since it’s the heart of Italy’s most famous food region producing Parmigiano Reggiano, Prosciutto, and Tagliatelle alla Bolognese.
-Plus, Bologna also has three of the top seven gelaterias in Italy (awarded by Gambero Rosso) and is home to gelato machine maker, Carpigiani!
-It really is the best place for a gelato tour in Italy.
-Here’s the full scoop:
+Why is Bologna known for gelato?
+Well, the city’s nickname is “la grassa,” meaning “fat,” since it’s the heart of Italy’s most famous food region — Emilia Romagna.
+Plus, Bologna also has three of the top seven gelaterias in Italy (awarded by Gambero Rosso).
+And it is home to gelato machine maker, Carpigiani!
+Bologna really is the best place for a gelato tour in Italy.
+Here’s the full scoop!

 BOLOGNA GELATO TOUR – WHAT TO EXPECT

-At each stop, you’ll learn about what makes that particular gelataria unique as well as sample a few flavors before deciding on a full cone.
+At each stop, you can sample a few flavors before deciding on a full cone.
 Each gelataria offered classics like lemon, pistachio, and hazelnut.
-But since they’re artisinal, you’ll discover more unique gourmet flavors including creamy bufffalo milk, honey rosemary, and ricotta and fig. Throughout the tour, you’ll also learn the difference between gelato and ice cream, how to spot true artisanal gelato, as well as see some historic spots around the city of Bologna.
-The walking distance in-between each shop is just long enough to increase your appetite for more gelato while also giving you a great overview of the city.
+But since they’re artisanal, you’ll discover more unique gourmet flavors including creamy bufffalo milk, honey rosemary, and ricotta and fig.